TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         the change takes effect immediately for the VM without the VM being restarted.
 Other properties will require a reboot in order to take effect.

+## SNAPSHOTS

+    Snapshots are currently only implemented for OS VMs, and only for those that do not utilize delegated datasets or any other datasets other than the zoneroot dataset.

+    When you create a snapshot with create-snapshot, it will create a ZFS snapshot of that dataset with the name dataset@vmsnap-<snapname> and the .snapshots member of VM objects returned by things like vmadm get will only include those snapshots that have been created using this pattern.

+    That allows vmadm to distinguish between snapshots it has taken and snapshots that could have been taken using other tools.

+    To delete a snapshot you can use the delete-snapshot command.
+That will destroy the snapshot in ZFS and it will automatically be removed from the machine's snapshot list.
+It will no longer be possible to rollback to it.

+    To rollback a VM to its state at the time of a previous snapshot, you can use the rollback-snapshot command.
+This will stop the VM rollback the zoneroot dataset to the specified snapshot and start the VM again.
+    IMPORTANT: rollback-snapshot will automatically delete all snapshots newer than the one you're rolling back to.
+This cannot be undone.

 ## PROPERTIES